Waseemalame/Phasebook/README.md

 # Phasedbook

-Phasedbook is a website built for users to socialize and connect from all around the world by creating posts and commenting on posts.
-Phasedbook will have future implementations of features such as friend requests and searching for users through a search bar.
+Phasedbook is a website built for users to socialize and connect from all around the world by creating posts and commenting on posts, liking and unliking posts, sending and accepting friend requests, searching through users, and live messaging with friends.
+Phasedbook will have future implementations such as google maps API for adding location to posts.

 ## Tech Stack
 * JavaScript